Save Big Before Tax Year-End

 In South Africa, the tax year-end refers to the end of the tax period, which is the last day of February each year.
 This is the date when the South African Revenue Service (SARS) closes the current tax year, and it marks the final day for individuals and businesses to make tax-related payments and adjust their finances for the year.

-Why it’s important to note:
+Why it’s important to note

 Whether you’re looking to boost your retirement savings or simply enjoy some tax relief, contributing to a Retirement Annuity (RA) or a Tax-Free Savings Account (TFSA) before year-end is one of the most effective strategies you can employ.
 Let’s break it down and show you how to make the most of these two powerful investment tools before the tax year closes.